Last updated March 16th, 2023.

 Nomura Real Estate

-This property developer is a smaller company within the Nomura keiretsu, a set of interlocking business relations wherein the keiretsu business participants hold a small ownership stake of each other’s business.
+This property developer is a smaller company within the Nomura keiretsu, a set of interlocking business relations wherein the keiretsu business participants hold a small ownership stake in each other’s business.

 The real estate business operates through various segments, including housing properties, office and commercial real estate, investment management, property brokerage, and facility management.

-In addition to Japan, Nomura also operates in China, the Philippines, Thailand, and Vietnam.
-They’re certainly one of the most globally-minded Japanese property developers.
+In addition to the Japanese market, Nomura also operates in China, the Philippines, Thailand, and Vietnam.
+They’re certainly one of the most international Japanese real estate companies.

 Ticker Symbol: TYO: 3231